oci-landing-zones/terraform-oci-modules-networking/modules/l7_load_balancers/README.md

 <!-- BEGIN_TF_DOCS -->
-# CIS OCI Landing Zone OCI Native Application(L7) Load Balancer(LBaaS) Module
+# OCI Landing Zone OCI Native Application(L7) Load Balancer(LBaaS) Module

 ![Landing Zone logo](../../images/landing_zone_300.png)

-The ```terraform-oci-cis-landing-zone-l7-lbaas``` module is a Terraform layer 7 application load balancer core module that facilitates, in an optional fashion, the provisioning of a CIS compliant set of l7 application load balancers topology for the entire topology or for specific areas of the topology.
+The ```terraform-oci-landing-zones-l7-lbaas``` module is a Terraform layer 7 application load balancer core module that facilitates, in an optional fashion, the provisioning of a CIS compliant set of l7 application load balancers topology for the entire topology or for specific areas of the topology.

 It aims to facilitate the provisioning of any OCI l7 lbaas topology.